Simon-Initiative/course-digest/README.md

 ## Running from pre-built docker image

-This only requires that you have docker installed on the host maching.
+This only requires that you have docker installed on the host machine.
 To generate a package digest running this tool from the published, prebuilt docker container:

 ```